petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

 ![Edit the first row.
 Add text and images to the composition.](./creating-the-about-us-page/images/03.gif)

-Now, edit the second row.
+Now, edit the second row:

 1. Repeat the last step and choose image `02`.

 1. Enter this text in the paragraph in the middle:

    ```
    In the early days, the Andersons scouted thrift stores and garage sales, carefully collecting discarded eyeglass frames and lenses.
-These seemingly forgotten parts were meticulously refurbished and transformed into unique, eco-friendly eyewear creations.
+These seemingly forgotten parts were refurbished meticulously and transformed into unique, eco-friendly eyewear creations.
    ```

 1. Select image `03` for the image on the right.

-Edit the third row.
+Next, edit the third row:

 1. Select image `04` for the image on the left and enter this text into the paragraph on the right: